-Cases like this and countless others that were sabotaged by police, prosecutors and DA’s are a beyond damning indictment of just how foul and broken our justice system is here in this country, especially in regards to holding law enforcement accountable.
+Cases like this and countless others that were sabotaged by police, prosecutors and DA’s are a damning indictment of just how foul and broken our justice system is here in this country, especially in regards to holding law enforcement accountable.
 To believe that absolutely zero cops were guilty of being reckless and/or negligent in 2015 is absolutely bonkers.
-Not only is it virtually damn near a mathematical and statistical implausibility to believe that absolutely no cops took part in any negligence or wrong doing in 2015, but to believe so is to believe that cops are batting 1,000 and telling the truth 100% of time.
+Not only is it virtually damn near a mathematical and statistical implausibility to believe that absolutely no cops took part in any negligence or wrongdoing in 2015, but to believe so is to believe that cops are batting 1,000 and telling the truth 100% of the time.
 That is not true.
 We all know that this can’t be true.
-Cops get caught all the time lying in less serious offenses to avoid jail time and punishment, in fact there have been numerous well documented cases where cops would rather take their own lives than face the prospect of going to prison.
-I would say we can only imagine to what lengths some police go to worm their out of accountability and avoid being held responsible for their actions, as well as the lengths the system will bend over backwards to defend them tooth and nail, but the truth is we’ve already seen it.
-We’re currently witnessing it happen right before our very eyes and will continue to do so until we demand a clear defined and non-negotiable separation between law enforcement and those who are tasked with holding them accountable.
+Cops get caught all the time lying in less serious offenses to avoid jail time and punishment, in fact, there have been numerous well-documented cases where cops would rather take their own lives than face the prospect of going to prison.
+I would say we can only imagine to what lengths some police go to worm their way out of accountability and avoid being held responsible for their actions, as well as the lengths the system will bend over backward to defend them tooth and nail, but the truth is we’ve already seen it.
+We’re currently witnessing it happen right before our very eyes and will continue to do so until we demand a clear, defined and non-negotiable separation between law enforcement and those who are tasked with holding them accountable.

-Photo Courtesy: Robert Camacho Justice for Alfred Olango March San Diego, CA October 1, 2016
+Photo Courtesy: Roberto Camacho Justice for Alfred Olango March San Diego, CA October 1, 2016